|

 h.
 Ensure

-that ongoing compensation payments (e.g., temporary total disability, permanent
+that ongoing compensation payments (e.g., TT, PTD) continue until receipt of

-placed in the appropriate settled status.
+the AG paperwork and the claim is placed in the appropriate settled status.

 i.